aetperf/aetperf.github.io/_posts/2022-07-06-Trying-DuckDB-with-Discogs-data.md

 What if we want a SQL cell to return a Pandas dataframe?
-We can assign the result of query to a dataframe using the use `<<` operator.
+We can assign the result of query to a dataframe using the `<<` operator.

 ```python